Alpine Giants Trilogy 2026

 1) Travel to and from Chamonix, 2) Equipment hire, 3)

-Cable cars and uplift (the uplift for the guide is included
+Cable cars and uplift for you and your

-on the Matterhorn and Eiger), 4) Up to two nights in second week in mountain
+guide (if required) for Mont Blanc week and the Matterhorn and Eiger week, 4) Up to two nights in second week in mountain

 huts on a half board basis for you and guide, 5) Personal